Lizzy

 What’s It Like Overlanding Through Africa Solo?
 Here’s the Insider’s Scoop

 Trading the nine-to-five for a solo overland journey through Africa might sound like a dream—or a challenge, depending on your perspective.
 The truth?
 It’s both.
 Overlanding through Africa solo isn’t just an adventure; it’s a journey of self-discovery, growth, and connection.
-If you’ve ever thought about packing up and hitting the road alone, this is the guide you need.

 Through Africa Solo